 BRINGING INUINNAIT HISTORY HOME

 Last year saw the continuation of our international partnership with the National Museum of Denmark, working together to digitally return Inuit cultural knowledge through the Fifth Thule Expedition Atlas.
 Cultural revitalization requires the firsthand knowledge of Elders, as well as cultural objects and ethnographic collections often owned by cultural institutions around the world.
 Our work to bring Inuit knowledge and heritage home ensures that Inuit regain access to our culture.
 In September 2018, curator Anne Mette Jørgensen from the Danish National Museum, and Tone Wang from the Museum of Cultural History in Oslo, visited Cambridge Bay and shared recently completed high-resolution images of photographs taken during the Fifth Thule Expedition with Elders.

-Our Elder-in-Residence program has created multiple part-time positions each year for local Elders to work on-site at the May Hakongak Community Library and Cultural Centre.
-Over the years, different Elders have occupied these positions and have each brought their own specific brand of expertise, knowledge, and personality to the Centre and our programs.
+Our Elder-in-Residence program has created multiple part-time positions each year for local Elders to work on-site.
 The Elders contribute to ongoing language revitalization initiatives such as Inuinnaqtun documentation and the creation of an immersive Inuinnaqtun environment, and they teach traditional skills.